gam-19/DevOps-Notes/IaC/Terraform/TF_Modules.md

 Steps:
 Creating custom module
 * Create "Modules" dir in root.
 * Create dir for each module.
-E.g. Subnet, web-server
+E.g. Subnet, web-server.
-* Creates main.tf, output.tf and variables.tf
+* Creates main.tf, output.tf and variables.tf in each module
 * Write the code in main.tf
 * Define all variables.tf required in variables.tf
 * Use output.tf as needed.